csesoc/constitution/README.md

 Read [CONSTITUTION.rst](CONSTITUTION.rst) to see the CSESoc Constitution.

-Check the 'Pull requests' tab for proposed constitutional changes.
+Check the 'Pull requests' tab to see proposed constitutional changes.